mcpc by apify

 ## Exit codes

-- `0` - Success
+- `0` — success

-- `1` - Client error (invalid arguments)
+- `1` — client error (invalid arguments, unknown command)

-- `2` - Server error (tool failed)
+- `2` — server error (tool failed, resource not found)

-- `3` - Network error
+- `3` — network error

-- `4` - Authentication error
+- `4` — authentication error

 ## Example script

-See [`docs/examples/company-lookup.sh`](../examples/company-lookup.sh) for a complete example
+See [`docs/examples/company-lookup.sh`](../examples/company-lookup.sh) for a complete,